-Most smokers will tell you they've always known WHY they should quit; what they don't know is HOW to quit smoking.
-But if the grim facts help you stay committed to quitting smoking, here are some of the statistics:
+Most tobacco users will tell you they've always known WHY they should quit; what they don't know is HOW to quit.
+But if the grim facts help you stay committed to quitting, here are some of the statistics:

 ONE HALF of lifelong smokers will die of a tobacco-related disease...